AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Classic and Collectible Vehicle Insurance

 Texas is home to approximately 2.6 million classic and collectible cars, second only to California.
-A significant proportion of those vehicles are trucks, and the Chevy/GMC GMT 400 pickup is the second-most popular classic car in the state.6
+A significant proportion of those vehicles are trucks, and the Chevy/GMC GMT 400 pickup is the second-most popular classic car in the state.9

-Classic cars necessitate specialized insurance that offers both the benefits of conventional car insurance and unique protection for the specific needs of classic cars.
+Classic cars require specialized insurance that offers the benefits of conventional car insurance and unique protection for the specific needs of classic cars.
 Liberty Mutual’s classic car policies cover expenses like pricey, hard-to-find vintage parts and specialized labor.
 Unlike new cars, classic cars don’t lose most of their value over time.
 Instead, their age is part of what makes them so valuable, and they tend to gain value over time.

 Loyal Customers Save on Deductibles